-The day-to-day operations of Interior Health are led by the Chief Executive Officer and a team of senior executives.
+The day-to-day operations of Interior Health are led by the President & Chief Executive Officer (CEO) and a team of senior executives.
 The Senior Executive Team is responsible for leading strategic and operational services for the health authority and for meeting the health needs of residents and communities in an effective and sustainable manner.
 Further information about Interior Health's services streams, Senior Executive Team and board policies that may be of interest to stakeholders can be accessed at www.interiorhealth.ca

-Our goals, objectives, strategies and performance measures are detailed in the Interior Health Authority 2016 2017 - 2018 2019 Service Plan at Interior Health 2016-17 2018-19 Service Plan
+Our goals, objectives, strategies and performance measures are detailed in the Interior Health Authority 2018 i 2019 - 2020 i 2021 Service Plan.